timbru31/SilkSpawners/README.md

 # Prevent that a spawner is changed via eggs in other territories.
 Supported are Factions, Faction3 and FactionsUUID
 factionsSupport: false

-# Puts more information out on startup
+# Puts more information out on startup and interactions, such as block placement and breaking
-verboseConfig: false
+verboseMode: false

 # Internal stuff, do NOT change unless advised - the plugin might break otherwise
 useReflection: true